reepblue/DarknessAwaits/README.md

 Install it under ...\Steam\steamapps\common\Leadwerks Game Engine\Templates.
 Should work on both Windows and Linux.
 I ported this project due to the fact I felt like this game showed how to make a simple menu/startscreen in Lua without needing FlowGUI, LEX, or other things.

 Also another reminder that I just did the port/fixes.
-"Darkness Awaits" was originally created by Josh, Chris Vossen, and other members who where involved.
+"Darkness Awaits" was originally created by Josh Klint, Chris Vossen, Rich Digiovanni, and other members who where involved.
 Again, I did this out of curiosity, and I thought it would benefit the community if it was re-released as a template.
 If you have any problems, let me know.